 It will partner with the NHP Foundation and Legacy Real Estate Development on the project, which is expected to cost $22.8 million in total.

-All units in the six-story building are reserved for residents who earn at or below 50 percent of area median income.
+All units in the six-story building are allocated for residents earning at or below 50 percent of area median income, according to a prepared statement from CVS Health.

 “As a mission-based provider of affordable housing, addressing racial inequity in the lived environment is baked in to what we do,” Tim Pryor, vice president at NHP, told Commercial Observer.
 “We always view affordable housing as a critical necessity, a first step to combat inequality and gain access to health services.”